Be Optimistic and Improve Your Finances

 Support Groups

-We can increase our optimism, and our chances of being successful, when we join with other people that are in similar situations.
+We can increase our optimism and chances of success when we join with other people in similar situations.
 Reaching out to friends, coworkers, or others that you trust and are in similar circumstances can help you share ideas and find support.

-There are social media, financial web sites, and newsletters that also provide valuable insights and useful recommendations for improving your financial management skills and increasing your confidence.
+Social media, financial websites, and newsletters that also provide valuable insights and useful recommendations for improving your financial management skills and increasing your confidence.

 Feeling like you are not alone in your struggles can improve your chances of taking positive actions to improve your finances.